Murder House (video game)

-Murder House is a slasher-inspired horror game by Puppet Combo, originally released for Microsoft Windows in October 2020, and later for PlayStation 4, Xbox One and Nintendo Switch in 2021.
+Murder House is a slasher-inspired survival horror game by Puppet Combo, originally released for Microsoft Windows in October 2020, and later for PlayStation 4, Xbox One and Nintendo Switch in 2021.
 The game focuses on a news crew arriving at the house of a thought-dead serial killer to film a documentary, only for the killer to re-emerge and hunt them down.

 Murder House utilizes low poly dated graphics, tank controls, fixed camera angles, and exploration, primarily as a tribute to classic horror video games.
 The game received positive reviews from critics.

 Plot

-In 1985, a young boy wakes up locked in a mall after closing hours.
+In 1985, a young boy named Justin wakes up locked in a mall after closing hours.
 He explores the mall before being kidnapped by the mall's Easter Bunny.

-Years later in 1988, a TV news crew consisting of producer Gary, reporter Dana, cameraman Tom, and intern Emma travel to the abandoned house of the infamous Easter Ripper serial killer to film a documentary on him.
+Three years later, a TV news crew consisting of producer Gary, reporter Dana, cameraman Tom, and intern Emma travel to the abandoned house of the infamous Easter Ripper serial killer to film a documentary on him.
 The Easter Ripper was a child killer who would kidnap, torture, then kill children; following the escape of one of his victims, the Ripper was unmasked as Anthony Smith, who was later apprehended and given a death sentence.

 The house's real estate agent Jerry is a no-show, so the crew enter and begin filming after Emma breaks in and turns on the power.
 Gary sends Emma to go to town to buy pizzas, but Emma finds their van dismantled and the gate locked.
 A note left behind says that they will be playing an easter egg hunt, similar to the Ripper's modus operandi.
 Emma returns and Gary decides to resume filming, however he entrusts her to man the camera after Tom has gone missing.
 Emma manages to recover Tom, who had been exploring the basement.
 After they find Jerry's mangled body in the bathroom, the Easter Ripper reveals himself to be alive and brutally murders Dana and Gary.
 Emma also finds a videotape where she sees the Easter Ripper had also killed Tom.